cartman1978/Super-Mario/README.md

 * The body is a combination of #E4001F and #FFF;
 * For the Navbar I actually choose the same grey that Nintendo used #AEAEB5;
+* I decide to replace Navbar colour #AEAEB5 with  rgb(107, 136, 254) to be consistent with the warp pipe zone theme i choose;

 ## Features
 ___